 The difference is in the technical expertise of employees that KPO companies hire.
-They're more interested in hiring lawyers, doctors and HR professionals rather than people with basic communications and technical skills.
-Lawyers and legal assistants are pursued by companies for legal process outsourcing work, such as writing and editing legal documents and analyzing their content.
-In the pharmaceutical industry, doctors and medical researchers are valued for their knowledge and training in their respective fields.
+They’re more interested in hiring lawyers, doctors and HR professionals than people with basic communications and technical skills.
+Companies hire lawyers and legal assistants for legal process outsourcing work, such as writing and editing legal documents and analyzing their content.
+In the pharmaceutical industry, companies will want to hire doctors and medical researchers because of their training and experience.

-In contrast, BPO companies don't require much from job seekers.
+In contrast, BPO companies don’t need much from job seekers.
 Candidates with a strong command of English and armed with a college diploma are already qualified for a job at a call center.

 For KPO companies with a focus on IT-enabled services, however, those credentials are not enough.
-Such services require offshore tech support staff who are experienced in handling calls from the U.S. or any English-speaking country.
-They're trained to assist technologically-challenged customers and make sure things ran smoothly at night and during weekends when the client's onshore staff are not available.
+These services will need offshore tech support staff who can handle calls from the U.S. or any English-speaking country.
+They’re trained to help technologically challenged customers and make sure things ran smoothly at night and during weekends when the client’s onshore staff are not available.

 KPO Market is More Segmented and Granular

 With that said, the market for KPO services is more segmented and granular than for BPO.
-Companies who engage in knowledge process outsourcing require their staff to use custom software or applications, such as Quickbooks for accountants and bookkeepers or AutoCAD for architects and engineers.
-Some services, such as data mining and analysis, make use of predictive response modeling.
+Companies who engage in knowledge process outsourcing need their staff to use custom software or applications, such as Quickbooks for accountants and bookkeepers or AutoCAD for architects and engineers.
+Some services, such as data mining and analysis, use predictive response modeling.

 These companies want to leverage the experience and expertise of these professionals.
-And, they're willing to hand over the management of their highly complex, non-transactional core processes.
+And, they’re willing to let their service provider manage highly complex, non-transactional core processes.
 These processes include medical claims and database management, business intelligence research, and financial analysis.
-In some cases, outsourcing services can be a mix of KPO and BPO.
+In some cases, outsourcing services are a mix of KPO and BPO.
 For example, a mobile application developer not only works out the kinks from his app, but he also takes on the job of answering queries from users who are having difficulty in making the app work for them.